 ED epidemiology of shock remains speculative as it is typically veiled within other diagnoses.
 However, shock is a significant contributor to ED critical care volume; an estimated 1.1 million patients present to the ED with potential shock each year.12 From 1999 to 2002, the prevalence of patients requiring emergent resuscitation increased from 17% to 22%.11,13 Mortality is high, ranging from 23% to 80%, depending on the type of shock, patient age, and comorbidities.14–17 As Americans age, the incidence of shock is expected to increase with estimates of one half of patients initially presenting to the ED.15

 Traditionally, the diagnosis of shock is made based on clinical signs and symptoms such as hypotension, tachycardia, weak pulse, and cold, clammy skin.
 Unfortunately, due to diverse circumstances, many of these signs and symptoms—or their absence—prove to be unreliable gauges of the presence and/or degree of shock.
-Furthermore, different etiologies of shock often result in differing ...
+Furthermore, different ...